 How Can Knowing the Four C’s of Medical Malpractice Help You as a Patient?

-The medical malpractice attorneys at Lenahan & Dempsey will break down the Four C’s—Compassion, Communication, Competence, and Charting—and explain their importance in safeguarding patient care.
+The medical malpractice lawyers at Lenahan & Dempsey, P.C. will explain the Four C’s: Compassion, Communication, Competence, and Charting.
+We will also explain why they matter for safe patient care.
 By the end, you’ll know how these principles can protect you as a patient and what to do if you suspect they haven’t been respected, potentially meaning medical malpractice.

 The Four C’s of Medical Malpractice